hpepanda/atm-iot/README.md

     "serverIP": "<IP address of the server>",
     "serverPort": <Server port (8060 by the default)>
     ```
-+ Start the ImageCleaner server:
++ Start the "ImageCleaner" server:

     ```
     npm start